 This person remains in the international transit area of Frankfurt airport and should therefore be issued an airport transit visa.

-8.5.6 Onward journey where the third country national leaves the international transit area of the airport uniform visa for the purpose of transit and not an airport transit visa.
+9.2.2.
+Onward journey where the third country national leaves the international transit area of the airport

 Example: a Nigerian national travels from Lagos via Brussels (Belgium) and Paris (France) to Montreal (Canada).